Secured Car Loans

 - Risking your vehicle.
 Although using your car as security lowers your repayments, it also means that if you default on your loan you will lose your car.
 Make sure you only take on a loan you can afford and keep on top of your repayments.

-Is there anything to avoid with a secured car loan?
+Is there anything to avoid with secured car loans?

 Questions we are frequently asked about secured car loans